rutvikk99/synapse/demos/module2/README.md

 They should consider result-set caching.

-Cache the results of a query in the provisioned Azure Synapse SQL pool storage.
+Cache the results of a query in the dedicated Azure Synapse SQL pool storage.
 This enables interactive response times for repetitive queries against tables with infrequent data changes.

-> The result-set cache persists even if SQL pool is paused and resumed later.
+> The result-set cache persists even if dedicated SQL pool is paused and resumed later.

 Query cache is invalidated and refreshed when the underlying table data or query code changes.

 Result cache is evicted regularly based on a time-aware least recently used algorithm (TLRU).

-1. In the query window, replace the script with the following to check if result set caching is on in the current SQL pool:
+1. In the query window, replace the script with the following to check if result set caching is on in the current dedicated SQL pool:

     ```sql
     SELECT